Pegasystems: Legacy Transformation

-Pega Infinity ‘23 was released in 2023 as the latest version of the Pega Infinity portfolio.
-It brought AI, low-code, and automation features to Pega products, including Pega Cloud, Pega Platform, Pega Customer Decision Hub, Pega Customer Service, and Pega Sales Automation.

-The new portfolio uses Constellation UX, a case management tool.

-It also integrated Pega GenAI, 20 new generative AI-powered boosters that also offer a plug and play architecture for low-code development of AI prompts.
+In 2026, the company partnered with Amazon Web Services to integrate the Blueprint AI application design agent into AWS Transform to support cloud migration and legacy modernization.
+The combined analytics software can analyze legacy COBOL code, map business rules, and convert code into cloud applications that include built-in AI agents.

 Pega GenAI

 In 2023, Pega GenAI, a set of 20 generative AI boosters were integrated across Pega’s portfolio of products, Pega Infinity.
-By the end of the year, Pegasystems generated $1.4 billion in sales.
 Pegasystems’ GenAI tools are compatible with AWS and Google Cloud’s large language models (LLMs).
 They include:

 Knowledge Buddy, a generative AI-powered assistant that helps users find answers to questions using enterprise knowledge bases.
 Responses show attributed source content.

-Socrates, an AI-powered tutor that teaches users how to use Pega software.
-Its name references the Socratic Method of teaching, which teaches that students should be asked questions, rather than fed information.
-The tool interacts with students, asking questions to learn their skill level and learning requirements in order to personalize the teaching process.
+Socrates, an AI-powered tutor that teaches clients and partners how to better utilize Pega software.
+It is named after the Socratic Method and, like that method, uses open-ended questions to teach, rather than feeding students information.
+The AI agent works in a number of languages.

 Pega Blueprint

 Pega Blueprint is an AI agent and design-as-a-service tool that optimizes application workflow design using generative AI.
+It is powered by the generative AI agent Pega Blueprint AI Application Design Agent.
 Users provide a description of an application’s purpose to the agent, and it then lays out a blueprint for the app using the same structure that Pega would use to build it.
 Intellectual property and industry knowledge are integrated into the process.
 Users can push created blueprints onto Pega’s Infinity platform or Launchpad.
 Blueprint will automatically generate most of the necessary backend integration, and will flag any further required work.
 If a company wants to use another platform to build the final application, the Pega-created blueprint can be printed as a PDF and shared with developers.

-A virtual example is provided for each blueprint, giving employees a preview of what the new application will look like across multiple devices.
-Before the new design goes live, human employees must validate and approve all workflows.
+A virtual example is provided for each blueprint, giving a preview of what the new application will look like.
+Before it goes live, a human must validate and approve all workflows.

-Blueprint will also take legacy artifacts, such as old PDFs or screen recordings, and use its AI capabilities to analyze the data, summarize it, and then redesign it as a modern cloud-native process.
-Users are given a preview of what the reimagined application will look like, and working prototypes include both the business workflow and customer interactions.
+Blueprint will also take legacy artifacts and use its AI capabilities to analyze the data, and then redesign it as a modern cloud-native process.
+A preview of what the application will look like and working prototypes are provided.

-Over 150,000 blueprints have been created using the tool since it went live in April 2024.
-At its 2025 Pegaworld event, Pega highlighted how the AI agent can accelerate workflow design from months to weeks, overcoming obstacles such as outdated systems and technical debt.
+At its 2025 PegaWorld event, Pega highlighted how the AI agent can accelerate workflow design from months to weeks, overcoming obstacles such as outdated systems and technical debt.